bbli/CS156/Logistic-Regression.md

-## The output function
+## How it transforms s
-* Logistic regression takes the linear form and further acts upon it with a function
+* Logistic regression takes the linear form and further acts upon it with a function.
+This function can be interpreted as a probability.
+* One can say logisitc regression takes binary results and returns a binary probability.

 ![log reg](log-reg.PNG)